 water (for the couscous)

 Preheat the oven to 220°C/200°C fan-forced.
-Cut the capsicum into 2cm chunks.
-Cut the carrot (unpeeled) into 1cm chunks.
-Cut the zucchini into 2cm half-moons.
-Place the capsicum, carrot, zucchini, a drizzle of olive oil and a pinch of salt and pepper onto the oven tray lined with baking paper.
+Cut the capsicum into bite-sized chunks.
+Cut the carrot into small chunks.
+Cut the zucchini into thick half-moons.
+Place the veggies on a lined oven tray.
+Drizzle with olive oil and season with salt and pepper.
 Toss to coat, then roast until tender, 20-25 minutes.

-Return the frying pan to a medium heat and melt the butter with a drizzle of olive oil.
-Add the onion and cook, stirring, until softened, 5-6 minutes.
+Return the frying pan to a medium heat with the butter and a drizzle of olive oil.
+Cook the onion, stirring, until softened, 5-6 minutes.
 Add the garlic and cook until fragrant, 1-2 minutes.
 Transfer to a small bowl.

-While the couscous is cooking, return the frying pan to a medium-high heat with enough olive oil to coat the base of the pan.
-Once the oil is hot, add the falafel and cook, tossing, until deep golden brown, 5-6 minutes.
+While the couscous is cooking, return the frying pan to a medium-high heat with enough olive oil to coat the base.
+When the oil is hot, cook the falafels, tossing, until deep golden brown, 5-6 minutes.
 Transfer to a plate lined with paper towel.
-Season with a pinch of salt and pepper.
+Season.